 Moreover, the innards of the refrigerator may get misaligned or dislodged on account of their weight and awkward position.
 For example, the compressor is supported by brackets that hold it in an upright position.
 If laid on its side, the brackets may give way as it was not designed to hold the compressor at that angle.
-The compressor’s internal parts may get dislodged.
+The compressor’s internal parts may get dislodged as well.
 You’ll know something went wrong if loud banging and shuddering sounds are coming from the compressor after you turned it on.

 Can a refrigerator be transported on its side?

 Ideally, refrigerators should be transported upright to minimize the disturbance of the sealed refrigeration system and to prevent damage to the internal parts.

-With that said though, it is generally safe to lay a refrigerator on its side provided that you let it rest upright before turning it on.
-This will allow the oils to flow back down to the compressor.
+With that said though, it is generally safe to lay a refrigerator on its side during transport provided that you let it rest upright before turning it on to allow the lubricant oil to flow back down to the compressor.

 A good rule of thumb to follow is to let the refrigerator rest upright (and unplugged) for the same amount of time that it was lying on its side.
 If you laid it on its side for 4 hours, then you should let it rest upright for 4 hours as well.

-Tip: you can compromise by tilting your refrigerator sideways.
+Tip: you can compromise by tilting (not fully laying) your refrigerator sideways.
 This will keep the compressor oils from spilling somewhat and keep the fridge supported by one side of its base.

 What to do after you lay a refrigerator on its side

 Luckily, the side effects (pardon the pun) of transporting a fridge horizontally are only temporary.
-Here are the steps to take before turning your refrigerator on after its been laid on it’s side.
+Here are the steps to take before turning your refrigerator on after it has been laid on its side.

-- Take off the box and set it up in its final position.
+- Remove the box and set it up in its final position.

-- Let it rest upright and unplugged for at least 4 hours (24 at most) to let the oil settle back into the compressor.
+- Let it rest upright and keep it unplugged for at least 4 hours (24 at most) to let the oil settle back into the compressor.

 - Run it at the max temperature setting for at least 2 hours while it’s empty to let it reach the perfect temperature.